juanboro/esphome/juanboro/tcp_server/README.md

 tcp_server:
 ```

 It's not that interesting unless you at least define one or more of the automations: on_connect, on_message, or on_disconnect.
-Each automation provides a "client_id" string (the address of the connecting cient).
-The on_message automation also provides a "msg" string with messages received from the client.
+Each automation provides a "client_id" c-string (the address of the connecting cient).
+The on_message automation also provides a "msg" char array of "len" with messages received from the client.

 Example echo server:
 ```yaml